Someone's Girlfriend: Volumes

-Other
+Others

-As part of a collaboration between Weekly Shōnen Sunday, Sunday Webry and the music project MAISONdes, a music video with a song, titled "Furi", composed by Daibakuhashin, performed by Rei and based on the manga was uploaded to the MAISONdes YouTube channel on April 4, 2025.
+As part of a collaboration between Weekly Shōnen Sunday, Sunday Webry and the music project Maisondes, a music video with a song, titled "Furi", composed by Daibakuhashin, performed by Rei and based on the manga was uploaded to the Maisondes' YouTube channel on April 4, 2025.

 Reception

 The series was nominated for the 2023 Next Manga Award in the web manga category, and ranked 20th in the same category in 2024.